JG1721/Webex-Webhooks/README.md

 **Your group is registered now.
 Time to add bot in this.

---the requets will be exactly same like above. but all you need to change is:
+--the request will be exactly same like above. but all you need to change is:

 ```
 {